OscarCawley/grit-comic/README.md

 - **TODO**
-  make sure search works on wiki, not client side due to pagination potentially make updates, wiki etc load after every 10 inserts (done comments) check if secure from SQL injection figure out if password hashing needs to be hidden from github
+  check if secure from SQL injection figure out if password hashing needs to be hidden from github whether wiki searching lags on server (due to requests every letter insert)